In this post, I am going to show you EXACTLY how to rank on Google for your guides and how-to articles.

 In this situation, you want to target those articles that have a smaller number of criteria.
 For example, they don't have a video?
 You add a video.

 They are missing backlinks?
 You add backlinks.

 How do you check all this?

-All you need to do is check every of the 10 results and read what they wrote.
+All you need to do is check every one of the 10 results and read what they wrote.
 Let's take the number 1 result for "career change ideas", put the URL into SEMRsuh and get this result:

 You can see 120 backlinks to this article only.
 This number represents the total number of links to this article and 65 Referring Domains represents the number of domains sending traffic to this article.

 As you know for sure, backlinks is still a key ranking factor in 2019, so this is also the reason why this article is ranking number 1.

 Step 4: Write the engaging guide

 Armed with all this knowledge about keywords, competitors and search results, now it's time to write your guide.